 - Try different designs and textual iterations near the product name/description within the product listing.

-- Try repurposing the context as a card, banner, or visual element near the product listing or by the checkout CTA.
+- Try repurposing the context as a card, banner, or visual element near the product listing or near the checkout CTA.

 Amazon includes a note of the scarcity in red below the product name and description.
 They also include “order soon” language to encourage customers to click Checkout promptly.